Bailey v. Alabama

 Bailey v.
 Alabama, 219 U.S. 219 (1911), was a United States Supreme Court case that overturned the peonage laws of Alabama.

 The Supreme Court considered the validity of the Alabama state court's ruling that Alabama statute (§ 4730 of the Code of Alabama of 1896, as amended in 1903 and 1907) was constitutional.
 The law read:

 Alonzo Bailey was an African American from Alabama who agreed to work for The Riverside Company for one year at $12 per month.
 He received an advance of $15.
 After working for a little over a month he stopped work but did not refund any money.
 According to Alabama law such refusal to work and refund the money was prima facie evidence of intent to defraud.
-The evidence presented against Bailey at trial was testimony that he stopped working, without cause, failed to repay the $15 advanced to him and that he was a Negro.
+The evidence presented against Bailey at trial was testimony that he stopped working, without cause, failed to repay the $15 advanced to him and that he was a Black man.

 The United States Supreme Court found that holding a person criminally liable for taking money for work not performed was akin to indentured servitude, outlawed by the Thirteenth Amendment, as it required that person to work rather than be found guilty of a crime.